vs11official/apprelease/README.md

 	•	Wi-Fi Mode:
 	•	Connect your phone to the board’s Wi-Fi network.
 	3. Control the LED:
-	•	Use the mobile app to toggle the LED.
+	•	Use the application app to toggle the LED,which you can download the application in releases s4.
+Additional Notes

-4. Additional Notes

 	•	Ensure the XIAO ESP32C3 board is properly configured in Arduino IDE under Tools > Board.
 	•	Test the connections before powering on to avoid damage to components.